littlefishy1/Device-Monitor-Dashboard/README.md

 Responsibilities include:

-- updating sensor values
+- Updating sensor values
-- starting and stopping the simulation
+- Starting and stopping the simulation
-- notifying the UI when data changes
+- Notifying the UI when data changes

 ---